Richi2PL/OSC-Web-Page/README.md

 This web page version includes:

-1-Sounds (NO MUSIC)
-2-Textures when playing for first time
+Sounds (NO MUSIC) and textures when playing for first time

 This web page version doesn't include:

-1-Multiplayer
-2-Change version of game
+Multiplayer, change version of game and multiplayer
-3-Multiplayer

 # Original proyect here:
 https://github.com/Richi2PL/Offline-Singleplayer-ClassiCube